alexasp/norbis-prediction-20170118/README.md

 # Installation Guide

 For this course we will be using Amazon Web Services ([AWS](https://aws.amazon.com/products/)).
 AWS provide on-demand computing facilities.
-Most notably they provide servers with the powerfull [NVIDIA Tesla K80](http://www.nvidia.com/object/tesla-k80.html) graphics cards, which we will be using for this course.
+Most notably they provide servers with the powerful [NVIDIA Tesla K80](http://www.nvidia.com/object/tesla-k80.html) graphics cards, which we will be using for this course.

 Most of the technical aspects have been handled ahead of time, requiring only minimal setup on your part.
-If you would like to dig deeper or get the software running on your own computer a list of resources have been currated in the end of this guide.
+If you would like to dig deeper or get the software running on your own computer a list of resources have been curated in the end of this guide.

 **SECURITY WARNING**